-Restricted Stock Units and Performance RSUs.
-The terms of the outstanding restricted stock unit and performance RSU award agreements provide for accelerated vesting in certain circumstances as described below.
-All unvested stock awards become vested in the event a Named Executive's employment terminates by reason of his death, disability or a change in control (regardless of whether there is a subsequent termination of employment for grants made prior to 2021).
+Restricted Stock Units.
+Performance RSUs and Options.
+The terms of the restricted stock unit, performance RSU and stock option award agreements provide for accelerated vesting in certain circumstances as described below.
+All unvested restricted stock units, performance RSUs and stock options become vested in the event a Named Executive's employment terminates by reason of his death, disability or a change in control.
 In these circumstances, performance RSUs vest at target level.
 Under the Company's Incentive Plans, a "change in control" occurs under the same circumstances described above with respect to the Company's change-in-control agreements.
-Generally, the Company's stock awards provide for accelerated vesting of at least a part of an executive's outstanding shares or units under an involuntary termination without cause if due to a reduction in force.
-For stock awards made in 2019 and after, (i) restricted stock units are forfeited, unless the participant is retirement eligible, and (ii) performance RSUs are forfeited if the termination is prior to the first anniversary of the grant date and prorated thereafter based on the number of days in the performance period up to the termination date.
-The award agreements for these awards define retirement for

-Named Executives as a termination of employment not for cause after attaining 60 years of age and 5 years of service.
-In such event, the number of performance awards that will vest at the end of the three-year vesting term are determined by multiplying (i) the total number of performance shares that would have vested based on actual performance had the applicable Named Executive been employed at the end of the vest term by (ii) the applicable percentage discussed above.
-Mr. Geveden was eligible for retirement on December 31, 2022.
+In the event of an involuntary termination without cause, restricted stock units and stock options are forfeited, unless the termination is on or after the first anniversary of the grant date and the participant has met the retirement provisions for the applicable award, in which case all restricted stock units and stock options are retained and continue to vest.
+Additionally, in the event of an involuntary termination without cause, performance RSUs are forfeited unless the termination is on or after the first anniversary of the grant date, in which case a prorated amount of shares are retained and continue to vest based on the portion of days employed in the performance period.
+In the case of a voluntary termination, restricted stock units, performance RSUs and stock options are all forfeited, except in the event the termination is on or after the first anniversary of the grant date and the Name Executive has met the retirement provisions for the applicable award, in which case all restricted stock units and stock options are retained and continue to vest, and a prorated amount of performance RSUs are retained and continue to vest based on the portion of days employed in the performance period.
+The award agreements for these awards define retirement for Named Executives as a termination of employment not for cause after attaining 60 years of age and 5 years of service.
+For purposes of performance RSUs, the number of performance RSUs that will vest at the end of the three-year vesting term are determined by multiplying (i) the total number of performance RSUs that would have vested based on actual performance had the applicable Named Executive been employed at the end of the vest term by (ii) the portion of days employed during the performance period.
+Mr. Geveden has met retirement provisions for all awards in which the first anniversary of grant date has passed as of December 31, 2023.